PlayerPro3/PlayerPro3/README.md

 - 😄 Pronouns: **He/Him**

-- ⚡ Fun fact: **I have more than 320 friends on discord and I have joined 26 servers**
+- ⚡ Fun fact: **I have nerver played any mode on Minecraft except survival and creative**

 **Languages and Tools:**